-If the benefit-cost ratio is exactly 1 (one), that project is a break even project.
+If the benefit-cost ratio is exactly 1 (one), that project is a break-even project and indicates that the society losses nothing by having the project established.

 The Internal Rate of Return (IRR)

 The internal rate of return is a discount rate where the present worth of benefits is equal to the present worth of costs.